0xAX/linux-insides/Initialization/linux-initialization-3.md

 memblock_reserve(lowmem, 0x100000 - lowmem);
 ```

-`memblock_reserve` function defined in the [mm/block.c](https://github.com/torvalds/linux/blob/master/mm/block.c) and takes two paramters:
+`memblock_reserve` function is defined at [mm/block.c](https://github.com/torvalds/linux/blob/master/mm/block.c) and takes two paramters:

 * base physical address;
 * region size.

-and reserves memory region for the given base address and size. `memblock_reserve` is a first function in this book from linux kernel memory manager framework.
-Soon we will take a closer look on memory manager, but now let's look on it's implementation.
+and reserves memory region for the given base address and size. `memblock_reserve` is the first function in this book from linux kernel memory manager framework.
+We will take a closer look on memory manager soon, but now let's look at its implementation.

 First touch of the linux kernel memory manager framework
 --------------------------------------------------------------------------------

 In the previous paragraph we stopped at the call of the `memblock_reserve` function and as i sad before it is the first function from the memory manager framework.
-Let's try to understand how it works. `memblock_reserve` function make just makes an one call of the:
+Let's try to understand how it works. `memblock_reserve` function just calls:

 ```C
 memblock_reserve_region(base, size, MAX_NUMNODES, 0);